ule270/NaiveTicket/README.md

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.

+public Integer status;

 ### Exercise 2.16
 * To what class does the following constructor belong?
+Student
 ```
 public Student(String name)
 ```

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
+2 parameters.
+String and double.
 ```
 public Book(String title, double price)
 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+Preface, Pages, Chapters, Genre
 * Can you assume anything about the names of its fields?
+Fields will contain strings.

 READ upto and INCLUDING section 2.15 of this chapter.